Scholz calls on the SPD to fight | free press - The Courier

 Scholz calls on the SPD to fight | free press

-Bochum (dpa) – Six weeks before the federal election, SPD chancellor candidate Olaf Scholz called on his party to fight for election victory.
+Bochum (dpa) – Six weeks before the federal election and spurred by rising polls, SPD chancellor candidate Olaf Scholz has called on his party to fight for election victory.

 «A departure is possible to our country.
-We can have a government that takes on future tasks,” he said Saturday at the start of the SPD’s hot election campaign phase in Bochum.
-It is good that the SPD’s polls are giving the SPD a tailwind.
-He is also “very moved” by the fact that many people trust him as head of government.
-The SPD now has to make more of it and convince a lot of people.
+We can get a government that takes on the future tasks,” Scholz said on Saturday at the start of the SPD in the hot election campaign phase in Bochum.

 SPD Secretary General Lars Klingbeil said in Bochum: “It is getting better, but we are still a long way from where we want to be.”
 SPD chairman Norbert Walter-Borjans said: “When things get serious, when big changes are underway, there is a reliable force in this country for politics, and that is the SPD.”
 He accused the candidate of the Chancellor and the Prime Minister of NRW, Armin Laschet, of a fickle policy.
 “The first fiddle in this republic, you don’t play a larifari.”